 - To hitchhike, you point at the ground in front of you with fingers together and palm facing downward.
 Wag your palm downward like in a petting motion.
 Don’t stick your thumb out; no one will stop!

-- When hiring a motorcycle, be sure to point out any defects or scratches before you take it.
+- When hiring a motorbike, be sure to point out any defects or scratches before you take it.
 Snap a few pictures while parked in front of the rental office.
 Sometimes a stiff inspection follows after you return a bike and you may be charged for damage.

 - Don’t agree to allow your tuk-tuk driver to stop at shops in exchange for a really cheap tour.
 This is a very old scam.